NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Swashbuckler.md

 ## Stylish TricksLevel 3

-At 3rd level, 7th level, and 15th level, you gain a skill feat.
+At 3rd level, 7th level, and 15th level, you gain an additional skill increase you can apply only to Acrobatics or the skill from your swashbuckler's style.
+You also gain an additional skill feat at these levels.
 This feat must be for Acrobatics or the trained skill from your swashbuckler's style.

 ## Vivacious SpeedLevel 3

 When you've made an impression, you move even faster than normal, darting about the battlefield with incredible speed.
-Increase the status bonus to your Speeds when you have panache to a +10-foot status bonus; this bonus increases by 5 feet at 7th, 11th, 15th, and 19th levels.
+Increase the status bonus to your Speeds from stylish combatant to a +10-foot status bonus; this bonus increases by 5 feet at 7th, 11th, 15th, and 19th levels.
 When you don't have panache, you still get half this status bonus to your Speed, rounded down to the nearest 5-foot increment.

 ## Attribute BoostsLevel 5